Retirement and Separation

 Here are steps to take to ensure a smooth departure:

-- Print the clearance form, return keys and property, obtain signatures and return the form to your department supervisor, or at UNTHSC, to the Police Department.
+- Print the exit form, obtain signatures, and return it to your department supervisor, or at UNTHSC, to the Police Department.

-- Update your address by logging in at MyUNT, MyHSC MyUNTDallas, MySystem or MyLaw.
-Be sure your records show a correct home or preferred address, phone and email, so future correspondence will not be delayed.
+- Update your address by logging in at MyUNT, MyHSC, MyDallas, MySystem or MyLaw.
+Be sure your records show a correct preferred address, phone and email, so future correspondence will not be delayed.

 - The final paycheck will be direct deposited.
-Check with your departmental time, leave and payroll representative to verify.
+Check with your departmental payroll representative to verify.

-- Employees who have more than six (6) months of state service and are not transferring to another state agency will be paid for vacation time.
+Employees who have more than six months of state service and are not transferring to another state agency will be paid for vacation time.
 If you leave employment mid-month, any unused vacation time is generally applied until the end of the month.
 Any remaining vacation time will then be paid in a lump sum.
-This payment will be direct deposited.
-Find a chart of vacation time accrual for full-time, benefits-eligible employees.

-- If you transfer to another Texas public institution, state agency or another UNT System location, your state service vacation and sick leave balances will transfer if there is no interruption in service.
-Contact the Human Resources representative at your new agency for assistance.
+If you transfer to another state agency, which includes another UNT System component, your vacation and sick leave balances will transfer only if there is no interruption in service.

 There is no payment for unused sick leave.
 You may donate your unused sick leave to the Sick Leave Pool to assist colleagues who are experiencing catastrophic illnesses or circumstances.

-- Non-exempt employees will be paid for unused Federal 1.5 compensatory time.
+Non-exempt employees will be paid for any remaining compensatory time.